Cheshire East Implements Horizons

 Cheshire East Highways is set to transform its approach to road maintenance and highways asset management following its decision to commission highways and infrastructure technology company, Yotta, to provide it with a range of software and support services.

-The council has implemented Yotta’s Horizons visualised asset management solution and is using it to select future treatment schemes.
+The council has implemented Yotta’s Horizons highways asset management solution and is using it to select future treatment schemes.
 Horizons benefits the highways team by enabling it to model the effect and cost of different treatment sets and use the results to inform asset management works programmes going forward.

 “Yotta has carried out many high-quality visual and machine-based surveys for us over the years.
 Their work has been consistently excellent and we have built a close partnership over time,” says Luke Phillips, Asset Team Leader, Network Intelligence and Enhancement, Cheshire East Highways.